analytiq-hub/sigagent.github.io/_posts/2023-03-31-lex-fridman-at-manolis-kellis-salon.md

 categories: machine learning, society
 ---

-For once, Lex was responding to questions, instead of asking questions:
+For once, Lex was responding to questions, instead of asking them:

 AGI:
 - Concerns about AI: How chatbots can do great good, but also poison social media.
 How the world is on a hair trigger, with much depending on the mood of a few people who can trigger nuclear war.